Lissy93/awesome-privacy/README.md

 | Provider | Description |
 | --- | --- |
-**[Mozilla Thunderbird](https://www.thunderbird.net)** (Desktop) | Free and open source email application developed and backed by Mozilla -it's secure, private easy and customizable.
-The [Enigmail](https://www.enigmail.net) add-on allows for easy encryption/ decryption of PGP messages, and the [TorBirdy](https://trac.torproject.org/projects/tor/wiki/torbirdy) extension routes all traffic through the Tor network.
+**[Mozilla Thunderbird](https://www.thunderbird.net)** (Desktop) | Free and open source email application developed and backed by Mozilla -it's secure, private easy and customizable. ~~The [Enigmail](https://www.enigmail.net) add-on allows for easy encryption/ decryption of PGP messages~~ (as of V 78.2.1 encryption is built in), and the [TorBirdy](https://trac.torproject.org/projects/tor/wiki/torbirdy) extension routes all traffic through the Tor network.
 **[eM Client](https://www.emclient.com/)** (Desktop) | Productivity-based email client, for Windows and MacOS. eM Client has a clean user interface, snappy performance and good compatibility.
 There is a paid version, with some handy features, including snoozing incoming emails, watching for replies for a specific thread, message translation, send later, and built-in Calendar, Tasks, Contacts and Notes.
 Note, eM Client is propriety, and not open source
 **[RainLoop](http://www.rainloop.net)** (Web) | Simple, modern, fast web-based mail client **[RoundCube](https://roundcube.net)** (Web) | Browser-based multilingual IMAP client with an application-like user interface.
 It provides full functionality you expect from an email client, including MIME support, address book, folder manipulation, message searching and spell checking